alarst13/u3d/README.md

 ### Step 5: Install Python Libraries

-1. **Install PyTorch:** Follow the instructions on the [PyTorch official website](https://pytorch.org/get-started/locally/) to install PyTorch for your specific system and needs.
+1. **Install PyTorch:** Follow the instructions on the [PyTorch official website](https://pytorch.org/get-started/locally/) to install PyTorch for your specific system.

 2. **Install Additional Libraries:** Use the following command to install `numpy`, `opencv`, `tqdm`, and `scikit-learn`: